chickadee » chicken » file » posix

 file-select READFDLIST WRITEFDLIST #!optional TIMEOUTprocedure

 Waits until any of the file-descriptors given in the lists READFDLIST and WRITEFDLIST is ready for input or output, respectively.
-If the optional argument TIMEOUT is given and not false, then it should specify the number of seconds after which the wait is to be aborted (the value may be a floating point number).
+If the optional argument TIMEOUT is given and not false, then it should specify the number of seconds after which the wait is to be aborted (the value may be a float).
 This procedure returns two values: the lists of file-descriptors ready for input and output, respectively.
 READFDLIST and WRITEFDLIST may also be file-descriptors instead of lists.
 In this case the returned values are booleans indicating whether input/output is ready by #t or #f otherwise.
 You can also pass #f as READFDLIST or WRITEFDLIST argument, which is equivalent to ().

 NOTE: On native Windows builds (all except cygwin), this procedure is unimplemented and will raise an error.